BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+  - This allows you to deploy to multiple servers using a single playbook.
+This is because the playbook contains several commands in order which will complete the entire rollout, from downloading, installing and configuring certain services.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker.io
+- Install python3-pip
-- ...
+- Install docker container
-- ...
+- Increases virtual memory
+- Increases maximum VM map count to 262144
+- Launches the docker container - ELK

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.